Terrastories/terrastories/documentation/SETUP-OFFLINE.md

 ### Step 1: setting the Terrastories environment to work offline

 Create a fork of the Terrastories/terrastories repository.
 Now clone the repository locally to your computer.
+(Or, you can download Terrastories as a ZIP file from Github to get the application.)

 Using the source-code editor of your choice, open the terrastories repository.
 There, a file can be found called `.env.example`.
 Copy the contents of this file into a newly created file called `.env` (Do not change .env.example!).